Post-Quantum Cryptography and Bitcoin: Shaping the Security Architecture of the Future

 When will quantum computers be able to break encryption?

-Should I replace my TLS certificates now?
+Do I need to replace my TLS certificates now?

 Not immediately, but prepare: yes.
 Google and Cloudflare are already testing hybrid TLS configurations.
 The transition will be gradual – similar to the migration from SHA-1 to SHA-256.
-Companies should ensure that their infrastructure is “crypto-agile.”
+Companies should ensure their infrastructure is “crypto-agile.”

-Bitcoin and Cryptography: A Masterpiece of IT Security
+Bitcoin and Cryptography: Masterpiece of IT Security

 Blockchain Cryptography for the Security Industry

-Planning Your Security Budget for 2025
+Checklist for Security Budget 2025 Planning

 Related Articles